 BPM 103 is intended for WRAP Participants and other interested individuals or entities.
-BPM 103 will be particularly useful for those responsible for their Participant organization's FS Submittal as it pertains to meeting the FS Capacity Requirement, as this BPM provides an overview of the Monthly P50 Peak Load Forecast, load growth considerations, and the Contingency Reserves Adjustment.
+BPM 103 will be particularly useful for those responsible for their Participant organization's FS Submittal as it pertains to meeting the FS Capacity Requirement, as this BPM provides an overview of the Monthly P50 Peak Load Forecast, load growth and load change considerations, and the Contingency Reserve Adjustment.